xiying5/PilotSize/README.md

 ### Run the App on the Web

-You can perform calculations via an RShiny app available [https://r-pilotsize.sph.unc.edu/PilotSize/].
+You can perform calculations via an RShiny app [https://r-pilotsize.sph.unc.edu/PilotSize/].
 If this web version is inaccessible, follow the instructions below to install and run the app locally on your computer.

 ### Run the App on Your Computer